-5.4.3.6 DSG eCM Operation
+5.4.3.7 DSG eCM Operation

 This section corresponds in part to the "Periodic Signal Level Adjustment" section in [DOCSIS-RFI], although it also introduces several completely new concepts.
-The differences include One-way Operation, Two-way Operation Disabled, and the reception of a Invalid DSG Channel notification.
+The differences include One-way mode of operation, Two-way Operation Disabled, and the reception of a Invalid DSG Channel notification.
+The messages sent between the DSG Client Controller and the DSG eCM are detailed in Section 5.4.3.1.1.

-When the DSG eCM enters one-way operation as a consequence of any of the timeouts or error conditions indicated in the preceding sections, it MUST remain tuned to and process DSG traffic on the DOCSIS downstream channel.
-If the eCM enters one-way operation as a result of loss of downstream sync, the eCM MAY disable the Tdsg3 timer and refrain from attempting two-way operation until downstream sync is re-established.
-45
+When the DSG eCM enters One-way mode of operation as a consequence of any of the timeouts or error conditions indicated in the preceding sections, it MUST remain tuned to and process DSG traffic on the DOCSIS downstream channel.
+If the eCM enters One-way mode of operation as a result of loss of downstream sync, the eCM MAY disable the Tdsg3 timer and refrain from attempting two-way operation until downstream sync is re-established.
+If the CM loses downstream sync temporarily, the eCM can still receive DSG tunnel data, but will be unable to transmit on the upstream.
+As long as the CM receives the DCD messages and DSG tunnel data, eCM stays on the downstream, unless there is loss of DCD messages or DSG tunnel data on that downstream channel.
+59